How to set up procedures to select students for a talent program

 2. Secondly, students hand in their application and are invited to an interview.
 The application can either be initiated by the students themselves or by their teachers.

-3. Thirdly, the interview is based on guidelines, which have been developed before, and alumni students who already successfully participated in the program join the interview because they know about the benefits and possible challenges from a student perspective.
+3. Thirdly, the interview is based on guidelines, which have been developed beforehand, and alumni who already successfully participated in the program join the interview because they know about the benefits and possible challenges from a student perspective.

 By letting alumni participate in the selection process the teachers’ work can be reduced.
 Furthermore, dropout rates can be lowered because the students who apply directly profit from the experiences other students have made before.
 Finally, the key for a successful selection process is good and open communication between teachers and alumni.

-This three step selection procedure is a suggestion and should always be evaluated and adapted due to the experiences made at individual institutions.
+This three step selection procedure is a suggestion and should always be evaluated and adapted to the experiences of individual institutions.

 Questions for reflection